 While on the Supplementary Services screen, investigate the call barring feature.
 Make sure this feature is not active.
 Otherwise, this will stop all incoming and outgoing calls.

 - Tap Call Barring instead of Call Forwarding.

 - Then, tap Voice call and turn off the All incoming calls option.

-To make VoIP calls, you need an Internet connection.
-Ensure you have a stable WiFi network or cellular data on your phone.
+To make VoIP calls, you need an internet connection.
+Ensure you have a stable WiFi network and cellular data on your phone.

 - Toggle WiFi

-- Switch to mobile data or try a different WiFi network if it is available
+- Switch to mobile data or try a different WiFi network if available

-If the caller tries to reach you via WiFi or cellular data, Reset network settings can solve the issue.
+If the caller tries to reach you via WiFi or cellular data, Reset network settings can resolve the issue.
 To perform this method, open:

 - Settings > General Management

 After that, you need to re-enter your WiFi password because the resetting process erases all the WiFi passwords you have entered before.